Geography: Geography and Geoscience

 Course Options

-Students who wish to study Geography apply to the Science degree (TR062) and may select Geography as their specialist area for the 3rd and 4th years at the end of the second year.
+Students who wish to study Geography apply to the Science degree (TR062) and may select Geography as their specialist area for the third and fourth years of their degree.
+Alternatively, Geography can also be studied as outlined here

 Course Fees